Management of Rain and Waste Water 2006

 Since within the inner S-Bahn circle line, the combined system prevails, and this area for the most part has no separate sewerage, it has not been assigned to any rainwater drainage catchment area.
 The only exceptions are Tempelhof Airport and parts of Wilmersdorf to the north of the motorway, which drain into the canals south of the Spree (the Neukölln Schifffahrts Canal and the Landwehr Canal).

-The Teltow Canal has the largest catchment area, with more than 90 sq. km (including the Rudower Branch); its long-term average intake is over 12 million cu. m. of rainwater from the separate sewerage system.
-It is followed by the Wuhle, with a catchment area of 24 sq. km. and 3 million cu. m. of intake, and the Panke (downstream from the delivery tank) with 20 sq. km. and over 3 million cu. m. of intake.
+The Teltow Canal has the largest catchment area, with more than 90 sq. km (including the Rudower Branch); its long-term average intake is nearly 13 million cu. m. of rainwater from the separate sewerage system.
+It is followed by the Wuhle, with a catchment area of 23 sq. km. and 3 million cu. m. of intake, and the Panke (downstream from the delivery tank) with 20 sq. km. and over 3 million cu. m. of intake.
 The area of combined sewerage accounts for some 80 sq. km. and about 20 million cu. m. of rainwater, mostly discharged passed to the sewage treatment plants.

 In some instances, very small water bodies have to cope with rainwater quantities of very extensive areas of the city.
 In case of heavy rainfall, this quantity is by far larger than the normal water volume.
 Examples of this are Schäfer Lake and the Airport Lake in Reinickendorf, Dreipfuhl Lake in Zehlendorf, Obersee Lake in Hohenschönhausen, the Biesdorf dredger lake in Marzahn, or such small streams as Tegel Creek, the North Ditch, the Zinger Ditch and the Panke in Reinickendorf and Pankow, the Wuhle in Marzahn/Hohenschönhausen, and the Neuenhagen Mill Creek in Köpenick.